ClusterM/hakchi2/user_mods/retroarch.hmod/readme.txt

 === RetroArch ===

-This module adds RetroArch emulator to your NES Mini.
+This module adds the RetroArch emulator to your NES Mini.

-It will automatically detect unsupported NES games and run them instead of default emulator.
-Save states will work as usual but CRT filter will not work.
+It will automatically detect unsupported NES games and run them instead of the default emulator.
+Save states will work as usual but the CRT filter will not.

-Also it can run games for other consoles.
-This pack already contains cores:
+It can also run games for other consoles.
+This pack already contains the following cores:
 - emux_sms
 - fceumm
 - gambatte_libretro